 ☞ SEE ALSO: 10 Best Things To Do in Nanyuki

 Nguuni Nature Sanctuary is one of the few places in Mombasa where you can connect with nature and view wildlife.
 Situated in the Nguu Tatu Hills, the sanctuary is a paradise hidden away in a wilderness near the Indian Ocean.

 You can immerse yourself in nature by taking a walk, picnicking, or going on a game drive.
 The sanctuary is home to ostriches, giraffes, oryx, elands, waterbuck, and over 250 bird species.

 Other activities at Nguuni include bike riding, camping, and watching the sunset paint the sky above the Nguu Tatu Hills with a cold beer.

 The sanctuary is about 10 minutes from Bamburi and 35 minutes from Mombasa city.
-To get there, you can join this day tour, hire a vehicle, or hail an Uber taxi.
 Check out the sanctuary’s website for the latest entrance fees and operating hours.

 11. Enjoy a Rare Wildlife Experience

 Similar to the Nguuni Nature Sanctuary, Haller Park (Bamburi Nature Trail) was once a wasteland, now turned into a diverse and unique ecosystem.

 Today, the park is home to a wildlife sanctuary, animal orphanage, reptile park, fish farm, butterfly pavilion, botanical garden, and forest trail.

 It’s an ideal place to visit for nature lovers and travelers looking for a different experience in Mombasa.
 You can expect to see monkeys, tortoises, waterbucks, giraffes, hippos, buffalo, elands, and plenty of bird species.
 Click here for a fun half-day tour of Haller Park with transportation and guide.